awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-GIRAFFE-eng.md

 - Using individual feature field for each entitiy helps disentangle their movements.
 - Rather than limiting the features to its original size (coodinate : 3, RGB : 3), using positional encoding or neural rendering help represent the information more abundantly.
 ## Author / Reviewer information

-{% hint style="warning" %}
-You don't need to provide the reviewer information at the draft submission stage.
-{% endhint %}

 ### Author